nadia-raven/safebathrooms/README.md

 # Safe Bathrooms

-This project is especially aimed to help transgender people to find bathrooms that are safe and comfortable to use.
-We are a team based in Bend, OR, but anyone should be able to use these maps to find and list bathrooms that are **unisex** and **single stall**
+This project is aimed to help transgender people to find bathrooms that are safe and comfortable to use.
+We are a team based in Bend, OR, but anyone should be able to use these maps to find and list bathrooms that are **unisex** and **single stall**.

 Here is the link to the map: